 The service has robust quality assurance arrangements in place.
-This effective oversight ensures a high-quality service, which achieves the best outcomes for individuals and improves their wellbeing.
-The responsible individual (RI) visits the service and spends time talking to people.
+This effective oversight ensures a high-quality service, which achieves the best outcomes for individuals and improves their well-being.
+The Responsible Individual (RI) visits the service and spends time talking to people.
 The most recent quality of care review identifies areas for development and improvement and uses the views of people to develop and improve the care and support provided.
 The service provided is underpinned by core values, operates smoothly and effectively, and the service is committed to supporting people to achieve their personal goals.
+A member of care staff told us, "We know what people's goals are for the week and give people motivation to do the things they enjoy and get their independence."

 The manager is suitably qualified for the role and registered with Social Care Wales, the social care workforce regulator.
-The manager knows people well and demonstrates commitment to providing innovative leadership, ensuring effective day-to-day management and oversight of the service takes place.
-The manager is supported closely by the deputy manager.
+The manager knows people well and demonstrates commitment to providing compassionate leadership, ensuring effective day-to-day management and oversight of the service takes place.
+Management leads with compassion and humanity, which models the values and standards expected from all care staff.
+A member of care staff told us, "This is their own home.
+We are the guests here to support them."
 The service is in regular communication with the responsible individual (RI).
 Regular care staff team meetings and residents' meetings support the provision of high-quality care.
 Care staff told us that the management team are approachable and always there to help or advise when required.
-A member of care staff told us 'The management are so good.
-They are always present and available'.
+A member of care staff told us '[Management] is really approachable here...
+It is relaxed here, but there is also a clear structure in place."

 The service has a robust and safe system for recruiting staff.
 Staff personnel files contain all the information required by Regulations to ensure they are safe and fit to work at the service.
 Disclosure and Barring Security (DBS) checks are in place and current.
 Care staff are registered with Social Care Wales, the workforce regulator.
-Throughout our visit, we saw there was sufficient care staff on duty to support people and the service does not rely on agency staff.
+Throughout our visit, we saw there was sufficient care staff on duty to support people.
+The service does use agency staff at times, though recognises the value of consistency and aims to ensure this where possible.

 Newly appointed care staff complete a thorough induction programme which includes training, shadow shifts and competency checks to ensure they can perform specific care tasks.
 Care staff training records indicate care staff have access to a variety of training opportunities, and care staff have completed a good level of training.
+A member of care staff told us, "There is a purpose for all the training."

 Care staff are provided with regular one-to-one support, through timely supervision and annual appraisals.
 This is in addition to the daily support care staff are provided by management when required.
-A member care staff told us 'We get supervisions and appraisals which are great to discuss things but we're talking all the time'.
-Management also support care staff to use their unique skills and experiences.
-This has a positive impact on people using the service.
-A person who uses the service told us, 'It makes me feel normal'.
+Management support care staff to develop their confidence, skills and experience recognising the positive impact valued and effective staff have on people using the service.
+A person who uses the service told us, "[We] have everything we want and can do what we please."
 Exemplary leadership ensures highly motivated and skilled care staff are developed at the service, ensuring the care and support provided to people remains at a high standard.